Good to know: What does accessibility and inclusion mean in museums

 But what exactly are we talking about?
 What is an inclusive museum?

-The legal basis for this was created in Austria with the ratification of the UN Convention on the Rights of Persons with Disabilities in 2008 and with the Federal Disability Equality Act 2006, which has been fully in force since 2016 after a 10-year transition period.
+The legal basis for this was created in Austria with the ratification of the UN Convention on the Rights of Persons with Disabilities in 2008 and with the Federal Disability Equality Act of 2006, which has been fully in force since 2016 after a 10-year transitional period.

 Being a barrier-free and inclusive museum affects many areas and tasks of museum work, from structural accessibility to exhibition design and service offerings to communication and mediation.

-In addition, there are different needs depending on the type of restriction, which should be considered as closely and interrelated as possible.
+In addition, there are different needs depending on the type of restriction, which should be considered in a linked and interlinked manner if possible.

-• For people with reduced mobility, for example, it is about barrier-free access using ramps and lifts, appropriate passage widths and handle heights, smooth subfloors, wheelchair access under desks and display cases, disabled parking spaces and disabled toilets.
+• For people with reduced mobility, for example, this involves barrier-free access via ramps and lifts, appropriate passage widths and handhold heights, smooth subfloors, accessibility under desks and display cases, disabled parking spaces and disabled toilets.

 • Hearing-impaired people need a visual representation of information, for example in sign language, or inductive hearing systems.